XNLFutureTechnologies/ArkOS-XNL/XNL Installation Manager Packages/readme.md

 Then on your R36S/R36H you start the XNL Package Manager and goto <strong></strong>->Advanced Packages & Drivers - ->Developer Options - Install librga & libgo2 Headers</strong>, then after <strong>reading the information presented</strong> you can click on Yes and then select <strong>Offline Install (/roms/XNLDev/update)</strong>

+## Can I use these packages to (fully) manually install these tools, drivers, applications etc?
+No you can't.
+Well you could, IF you would know the exact process required for each package.
+Some of these packages (most actually) require additional steps, command, system configuration etc to install them properly.
+These archives (the .tar.gz files) however DO NOT contain any install scripts or whatever.
+They for example only contain binaries, .deb packages, headers etc. The XNL R36 Package Manager can (and should) be used to properly install, update and uninstall these packages.
+The XNL R36 Package Manager is designed to make installation of these package super easy with a user friendly user interface and full automation of the process.

+<strong>Where can I find the XNL R36 Package Manager?</strong>
+Currently it's still in development, but like mentioned on the main page I do need (quite) some files to be online already (like these packages for example) to be sure that it works as flawless as possible over a real internet connection (and not just a locally hosted repository for example).
+Once the XNL R36 Package Manager is release you will be able to find it both on my website and on my GitHub (links will follow when it is released)

 ## Can I use these packages and/or your scripts/tools/software for other devices than the R36S/R36H?
 You could <strong>probably</strong> use my tools/software etc on any other device running on the same ArkOS version which is used for the <strong>R36S/R36H</strong> (which is the <strong>RG351MP/RGB10X</strong> version).
 It should in <strong>theory</strong> be possible but I do not offer support and will not add support for any other device(s) than listed in my projects/software.
 Simply because these devices are not my main project, not 'the thing' I spend all day on (retro gaming etc), and because I only make (and test) tools/scripts/software etc on devices on which I can actually physically test it my self (and thus own).